orb-community/orb-website/docs/documentation/running_orb_agent.md

             iface: "eth0"
             host_spec: "192.168.0.54/32,192.168.0.55/32,127.0.0.1/32"

-# this section is used orb-agent
+# this section is used by orb-agent
 # most sections and keys are optional
 orb:
    # these are arbitrary key value pairs used for organization in the control plane and UI